-How to start a cleaning business: Steps, tips and essentials
+How to start a cleaning business: step-by-step guide

-Learn how to start a cleaning business, set your prices, find clients, and stay profitable.
+Learn how to start a cleaning business, from setting your prices to finding your first clients.

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio